m7a/bo-d5man2/README.md

     supplied: `d5manexportpdf` exports a single page to a printable PDF document; `d5manexporthtml` exports a whole directory structure of D5Man pages to a specified directory.
-IAL (Information and Links)
-:   The D5Man API allows for integration of pages which are not in D5Man's
-    Pandoc Markdown format but e.g. HTML by specifying separate files with D5Man-style metadta for such existing files.
-    See _Information and Links (IAL)_ for details.
 Auxiliary Resources
-:   The package provides a syntax file `markdown.md` as a replacement for VIM's
+:   The package provides a syntax file `markdown.vim` as a replacement for VIM's
     default Markdown style.
 This style makes sections more visible and is loosely inspired by the style used in D5Man Legacy.